 Some couples prefer if guests did not wear too bright colors, shiny gold, or too glitzy attire that doesn’t match the wedding tone.
 You’ll have to use your best judgment of the couple and the setting to determine if your attire’s colors are too bright or glittery for the occasion.

-While denim styles can be dressy and cool, it’s not appropriate for any wedding attire.
+While denim styles can be dressy and cool, it’s not always a good wedding attire option.
 This is typically the most casual color, and even to dressy casual occasions, denim isn’t a color you should try to wear to a wedding.

 Unless requested as a wedding theme, denim will likely place you as the odd-one-out at these formal occasions.
 It could bring a lot of negative attention if you wear jeans, denim tops, or even denim dresses.

-The best wedding shoes depend on the dress code and location, but you also want to pick shoes that are comfortable to wear for long periods.
-You don’t want to be walking or dancing barefoot because your shoes have tortured your feet too much.
+There are numerous types of shoes, and the best ones for a wedding depend on the dress code and location, but you also want to pick comfortable shoes for long periods.
+You don’t want to walk or dance barefoot because your shoes have tortured your feet too much.

 Sky-high, ankle-strap, wobbly stilettos are not practical for most weddings.
 The multi-use, minimalist strappy sandal is a comfortable choice for women, as well as a sensible slip-on or dressy flats.
 However, grass and garden weddings may need a block-style heel that’s easy to walk around in.
 In some cases, dressy wedge sandals are also appropriate.